harness/developer-hub/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/jira-integrations.md

 import ticket_summary from '../static/jira-integration-05-ticket-summary.png'

 You can set up STO to create Jira tickets for issues detected by STO scans.
 This topic describes how to set up this integration.

 :::note
 * This feature is not supported in Self-Managed Enterprise Edition.
-* This feature is behind the Feature Flag `STO_JIRA_INTEGRATION`.
-Contact [Harness Support](mailto:support@harness.io) to enable the feature.
-* This feature is supported for both [STO SecOps and Developer](/docs/platform/role-based-access-control/add-manage-roles/#module-specific-roles) roles.
+* This feature is supported for both [Security Testing Developer and Security Testing SecOps](/docs/platform/role-based-access-control/add-manage-roles/#module-specific-roles) roles.
 :::

 :::warning